 Reimbursement for expenses including registration fees, meals, lodging, and transportation is subject to advance approval from the Chief Human Resources Officer.
 Members will be reimbursed within ten (10) working days upon providing appropriate receipts.

-For the duration of this agreement, the District will budget $45,000 each year.
+The District will budget the following for Professional Development: $60,000 in 2020-21; $65,000 in 2021-22; $70,000 in 2022-23.

 Members are entitled to $500 in approved workshop expenses, including mileage, until the fund is exhausted.
 Members may ask for special consideration for conferences that exceed $500 by mutual agreement of labor and management.

 The District will provide an accounting of the fund to the Association President in January and July.